 For example, most new business owners will go to their accountant for advice on starting a business.
 Most do not have a law firm they work with, and the only professional in their life is the accountant.
 The accountant will ask questions about the new business to determine from a tax perspective, which is the best entity for your business.
 That is ONE NICHE of advice, tax only.

 The common pattern we have noticed over the years from the accountants and CPAs is; if you do not expect to net $40,000 per year in net profits keep it simple and be a sole proprietorship.
 If the business was to generate $40,000 in net profits forming an S corporation would help save in employment taxes (15.3% of $132,900 in 2019 of earned income).
 Guess what happens?
 In most situations, the new business owner is not sure of the net profits the first year, does not have experience in the business and therefore the tax professional will conclude.
 “You should keep it simple and be a sole proprietorship and after the first year if you make enough in profits, let’s consider forming an S corporation.”
 The tax professional will continue to say, “If you have liability, you should consider liability insurance.”

 Does this make sense?
 Is this the best approach?
 (By the way, in our research this is the main reason that over 67% of all small business in the U.S. operates as sole proprietorships (that includes all the people in the MLM or direct sales industry).
-In our opinion and research the answer is a big NO. Why?
-The tax professional is correct from a tax prospective, one prospective only.
-But from a legal, asset protection, audit rate, marketing, financing and business credit prospective, that was the WRONG answer.
+In our opinion and research, the answer is a big NO. Why?
+The tax professional is correct from a tax perspective, one prospective only.
+But from a legal, asset protection, audit rate, marketing, financing, and business credit perspective, that was the WRONG answer.
 In other words, you would have been 1 out of 7, not a good batting average for success.